 Furthermore, your hair may not always have been coarse.
 Prolonged use of topical Minoxidil may also have caused hair to turn coarse.
 But worry not – you can easily soften this coarse hair and reduce the frizz and tangles by following a few simple methods.

 1. Apply Nourishing Hair Oils

-- Avocado Oil: Avocado oil is rich in vitamins A, B, D, and monounsaturated fatty acids with rapid penetration properties.
+- Avocado Oil: Avocado oil is rich in vitamins A, B6, C, K, folic acid, and monounsaturated fatty acidsi XA type of dietary fat that is unsaturated, liquid at room temperature, and may reduce inflammation. with rapid penetration properties.
 They protect your hair from moisture loss.
 The fats in this oil may strengthen each hair shaft and prevent hair breakage.
 However, more research is needed in this regard.
 Avocado oil has great lubricating properties and could be used as a leave-in conditioner(1)

 2. Use The Right Hair Care Products